TIL: Ruby and Rails Knowledges 1

 What I Learned

-Introduced in Ruby 2.3.0, (Avoiding an undefined method for nil:NilClass error), similar to the try method in Rails.
+Introduced in Ruby 2.3.0, the safe navigation operator (&.) prevents undefined method for nil:NilClass errors.
+It is similar to the try method in Rails.

 user&.address&.zip